-The level of knowledge in this industry should be at the level with leading lawyers of the firm.
+The level of knowledge in this industry should be at the level of the firm's leading lawyers.

 The specialist in Private Equity should be aware of the rules of accounting according to international standards and advise the endowment object to restructure its internal accounting policy to record these standards if such a transition is economically feasible.

 Also, an Associate must necessarily facilitate the conduct of an international audit.

 A transparent accounting system and the formation of stewardship reporting will give a clear idea of the state of solvency and financial stability of the firm's investment.

 And already, when the specialist receives the profits for the endowment fund, very often, after the project is completed, new cooperation begins with the same endowment objects for other projects.